25+ LinkedIn Connection Message Templates That Get Accepted

 A LinkedIn connection request message is the personalized note (up to 200 characters) that appears when someone receives your invitation.

 This message shows alongside your profile photo and headline, giving you roughly 40 words to explain why you want to connect.
-Personalized messages achieve 2.5-3.5x higher acceptance rates than generic requests.
+Counterintuitively, large-scale studies show a note doesn’t raise your acceptance rate — but it roughly doubles the odds your new connection replies once they accept.

 LinkedIn gives you two options when sending connection requests: